International sanctions during the Russian invasion of Ukraine: India

+Russia imports sensitive electronics, machinery, auto parts, and defence equipment from India.
+Trade, including oil sales, has surged since 2022, boosting revenue for Russian state-owned companies.
+To bypass sanctions and manage its currency surplus, Russia pays in rupees, supporting both civilian and military needs.
+Reuters reported in July 2025 that according to Indian customs data, an Indian company shipped military-use explosive compounds valued at $1.4 million to Russia in December 2024.

 United Kingdom

 As of May 2023, 127 British companies admitted to have breached economic sanctions against the Russian economy.
 HM Treasury revealed such information in November 2023, when these companies voluntarily disclosed detailed information on sanction evasion to avoid or reduce government penalties.
 In total 1,600 individuals and companies were placed under sanctions since Russia's invasion of the Ukraine, including more than two dozen banks and 100 oligarchs, revealing the large scale economic connections between the UK and the Russian Federation.
 In late 2023, Great Britain expanded its sanction policies to include an additional 29 individuals and two gold traders, Nord Gold Plc and Highland Gold Mining Ltd. UAE networks were also targeted, which generated more than $300 million in gold revenues for Russia, as well as the energy trading firm Paramount Energy & Commodities DMCC based in Geneva.
 These measures are continuously enforced by Britain's National Crime Agency (NCA).